svelte-u/docs/docs/browser/notification.md

      *
      * @see https://developer.mozilla.org/en-US/docs/Web/API/notification
      * @param options - options
-     * - `title` - The title of the notification.
-     * - `dir` - The direction of the notification; it can be auto, ltr, or rtl.
-     * - `body` - The body of the notification.
-     * - `lang` - Specify the lang used within the notification.
-     * - `tag` - An ID for a given notification that allows to retrieve, replace or remove it if necessary.
-     * - `icon` - The URL of an image to be used as an icon by the notification.
-     * - `renotify` - A boolean specifying whether the user should be notified after a new notification replaces an old one.
-     * - `silent` - A boolean specifying whether the notification should be silent, i.e. no sounds or vibrations should be issued, regardless of the device settings.
-     * - `requireInteraction` - A boolean specifying whether the notification should remain active until the user clicks or dismisses it, rather than closing automatically.
-     * - `vibrate` - A vibration pattern for the device's vibration hardware to emit when the notification fires.
      *
      * @returns
      * - `supported` - Whether the browser supports the Notification API.